Laboratory and diagnostics equipment appraisals.

 Why does ownership matter so much for lab analyzers?

 Because many analyzers are placed under reagent-rental or cost-per-test agreements and belong to the vendor, not the lab.
-Those instruments are not the lab's assets and do not belong in an appraisal of them.
-Confirming title first keeps the value honest, and it is the first thing a reviewer checks.
+Those instruments are not the lab's assets and do not belong in an appraisal of the lab's equipment.
+Confirming title first keeps the value honest, and it is the first thing a careful reviewer checks.

 What drives a lab analyzer's value?